 Our comprehensive 40-Hour course reviews a variety of topics that relate to Hazardous Waste Operations and Emergency Response (HAZWOPER), including site characterization, hazardous chemicals, radiation hazards, personal protective equipment (PPE), and decontamination methods.

 Additionally, our 40 Hour HAZWOPER training teaches you about best practices for safely handling and responding to emergencies that involve hazardous waste.
 Plus, you'll increase your knowledge about OSHA’s 29 CFR 1910.120(e)(3) standards.

 Who Needs HAZWOPER 40-Hour Training Online?

 Our 40-Hour HAZWOPER training is ideal if you are exposed (or potentially exposed) to hazardous waste and substances at work.
 Particularly, the training is a must if you're an emergency responder or you clean, store, dispose, or treat hazardous materials.

-Also, depending on specific safety standards, if you’re involved in hazardous waste operations or emergency response, you may be required to take a HAZWOPER training.
+Also, depending on specific safety standards, if you’re involved in hazardous waste operations or emergency response, you may be required to take a HAZWOPER training course.

 What You Get